aboutcode-org/nuget-inspector/docs/source/nuget-dependencies-design.rst

 Two options to select the target .NET Framework and OS/architecture to use for dependency resolution:

 - ``--target-framework <framework short codename>``: the .NET framework to use for dependency resolution.

--  ``--operating-system <os>`` : The OS(ses) and architecture to use using short codenames.
+- ``--runtime <os>`` : The target runtime id (e.g. OS and architecture) to use using short codenames.

-Notes: the assumption is that we will only support Windows on X86/64 by default as an OS and architecture for now.
-We could refine this later with support for passing other OS and architectures.
+Notes: the assumption is that we will only support X86/64 architectures on Linux for now.
+We will refine this later with support for other OS and architectures.

 Configuration: